Video has the potential to completely revolutionize lead generation.

 You can use the email list to promote content such as a free online video course or the replay of a webinar.
-Online learning is, and your customers are likely to respond to any free educational content on a topic that interests them.
+Your customers are likely to respond to any free educational content on a topic that interests them.

 Tailor your videos to different stages of the sales funnel

-The first step is to attract visitors and to do this a video needs to be more entertaining than educational but still have enough information to demonstrate knowledge of a topic.
-This would include videos on how to solve problems, thought leadership videos or videos that allow your brands’ personality to show.
-Showing consumers what you stand for can help to boost engagement.
+The first step is to attract visitors.
+To do this, your video needs to be more entertaining than educational, yet still be sufficiently informative.
+This would include videos on how to solve problems, thought leadership videos or videos that allow your brands’ personality to shine through.
+Showing consumers what you stand for can help boost engagement.
 The next step is to convert viewers to leads.
-Videos to do this may include case studies, webinars or more in-depth explanations.
-An email gate can be used whereby you require users to enter their email address before giving them access to the video.
+Videos that achieve this include case studies, webinars or more in-depth explanations.
+An email gate can be used, whereby you require users to enter their email address before giving them access to the video.
 Those who go ahead are likely to be committed viewers.

-The next role of videos should be to convert leads into customers.
-Consumers still weigh up their options, and these videos should help them to see themselves using your product or service.
+The next role videos should play is to convert leads into customers.
+Consumers still weigh up their options, and these videos should help them see themselves potentially using your product or service.
 A video can leverage emotions and display functionality better than text.
 Those that are product or purchase related and designed to appeal to viewers deeper within the buying process, usually generate quality leads.